damilareadebowale/Copper/README.md

 `verify_counts.py`

 A dataset-accounting utility used to inspect retained pairs, unique proteins, and output structure.
 The input path in this script should be updated to match the final Step 4 table being evaluated.

+`failed_ids.txt`

+Records identifiers for structural models that could not be processed successfully during parts of the workflow.

+`test.xyzr`

+A small XYZR-format test file that can be used to inspect or test MSMS-compatible molecular-surface input.

 ## Important notes